-Grounding and power-supply decoupling can strongly influence the performance of the MAX5887.
+Grounding and power-supply decoupling can strongly influence the performance of the MAX5888.
 Unwanted digital crosstalk may couple through the input, reference, power supply, and ground connections, affecting dynamic performance.
-Proper grounding and power-supply decoupling guidelines for high-speed, high-fre-
+Proper grounding and powersupply decoupling guidelines for high-speed, high-frequency applications should be closely followed.
+This reduces EMI and internal crosstalk that can significantly affect the dynamic performance of the MAX5888.